 Yes.
 Fela is framework-agnostic by design, but works especially well with React and React-like view libraries.
 Checkout the official React bindings react-fela(new tab) as well as Usage with React.

-It also works great with Inferno, Preact, ReasonML, Vue(new tab), Hyper(new tab) and Cycle.
+It also works great with Inferno, Preact, ReasonML, Vue(new tab), alternative Vue(new tab), Hyper(new tab) and Cycle.

 Can I use it with React Native?